How to paint your staircase

 Want to stomp up and down with worrying about wearing your paint out?
 Add a varnish at the end to give your paint job that extra layer of protection.
 Leave at least 72 hours between painting and varnishing for the best results.

 So now you know the how.
 But your staircase isn’t just for climbing - it can also serve as a design statement in your home.

 Need a creative vision to get you started?
 Start by checking out this stellar staircase makeover, or try out some of Sam's top staircase paint ideas below:

-Don’t be afraid to go bold in your choice of staircase colour
+Don’t be afraid to go bold in your choice of staircase color

 Hallways can be a tricky space to decorate, but a ‘statement’ staircase is a simple way to add impact here.
-Dare to go bold and choose a bright or contrasting colour on your staircase.
-Sam's advice here: “I love a colour block staircase, set against a neutral backdrop, highlighting and leading your eyes upwards to explore your other rooms.”
+Dare to go bold and choose a bright or contrasting color on your staircase.
+Sam's advice here: “I love a color block staircase, set against a neutral backdrop, highlighting and leading your eyes upwards to explore your other rooms.”

 Try a two-tone paint effect

 Want to make a real impact with your stairs?
-Choose to paint the treads one colour and risers another colour for a cool two-tone effect. e.g. Black & White/Grey & White.
-Or you could paint the treads and risers one colour and paint the bannister with a contrasting colour.
+Choose to paint the treads one color and risers another color for a cool two-tone effect. e.g. Black & White/Grey & White.
+Or you could paint the treads and risers one color and paint the bannister with a contrasting color.

 Play around with different effects on your staircase